mit-han-lab/mcunet/README.md

 We will soon release TinyEngine. **If you are interested in getting updates, please sign up [here](https://forms.gle/UW1uUmnfk1k6UJPPA) to get notified!**

+- **(2022/07)** We also include the person detection model used in the video demo above.
+We will also include the deployment code in TinyEngine release.
 - **(2022/06)** We refactor the MCUNet repo as a standalone repo (previous repo: https://github.com/mit-han-lab/tinyml)
 - **(2021/10)** **MCUNetV2** is accepted to NeurIPS 2021: https://arxiv.org/abs/2110.15352 !
 - **(2020/10)** **MCUNet** is accepted to NeurIPS 2020 as **spotlight**: https://arxiv.org/abs/2007.10319 !